*South Pas Back Then

 Taco Treat

 There was a joke at SPHS about being able to tell who worked at Taco Treat.
-If you had pimples all over your face, you must have a part-time job at Taco Treat.
+If you have pimples all over your face, you must have a part-time job at Taco Treat.

 Stir up some old memories, Taco Treat is at 74 E Live Oak Ave., Arcadia, CA 91066 (626) 445-9240